kyma-project/community/README.md

 ### Process

-Before you start to contribute, review the [CONTRIBUTING.md](CONTRIBUTING.md) document.
-To understand better the way the Kyma community works, read the [governance](governance.md) model and learn about the [Special Interest Groups and Working Groups](sig-and-wg/README.md) in Kyma.
+Before you start to contribute, review the [`contributing.md`](./contributing/02-contributing.md) document.
+To understand better the way the Kyma community works, read about the [working model](./governance/governance.md) and learn about the [Special Interest Groups and Working Groups](./collaboration/README.md) in Kyma.

-All contributors follow the recommended [Git workflow](git-workflow.md) that relies on forks, branches, rebasing, and squashing.
+All contributors follow the recommended [Git workflow](./contributing/03-git-workflow.md) that relies on forks, branches, rebasing, and squashing.
 Review it to ensure that you contribute high-quality code and content to the project.

 ### Issues